ucsd-cse112-sp19/team3/README.md

 ## Credit

-Acknowledgement to all team members who have contributed to this project.
+Acknowledgement to all of our team members who have contributed to this project.

 | Team Roles    | Name              |
 |:--------------|:------------------|